Clinical Practice Guideline Development Process

 Selecting a guideline topic and Task Force

-The AASM Board of Directors reviews suggested topics for clinical practice guidelines to identify those most suited for further pursuit.
-The Board prioritizes the topics based on a number of factors including existence of sufficient research and data to support a potential recommendation, the potential for improvement in patient outcomes, and the impact the document could have on the field of sleep medicine.
+The AASM Guidelines Advisory Panel (GAP) reviews suggested topics for clinical practice guidelines to identify those most suited for further pursuit.
+The GAP reviews the topics based on a number of factors including existence of sufficient research and data to support a potential recommendation, the potential for improvement in patient outcomes, and the impact the document could have on the field of sleep medicine.
 The GAP then makes recommendations to the AASM Board of Directors about which topics should be prioritized for development or update based on their review and available resources.
 The Board approves topics and then invites AASM members – experts in sleep research and sleep medicine – to participate in the task force that will develop the guideline.
 Based on the AASM Conflict of Interest Policy, task force members are required to disclose any relevant conflicts throughout the duration of the project in order to determine the appropriate management of conflicts and are also encouraged to not take on any more conflicts related to the guideline during their time on the task force.

 Developing questions following the PICO format

 The Task Force reviews the assigned topic and determines the most important and relevant questions following the PICO format: identify the relevant Patient population, the Intervention and Comparator, and the Outcomes of interest.
 The Task Force focuses on patient-important outcomes, rather than surrogate outcomes, to best reflect the priorities of the target patient population.
 These patient-important outcomes can be either benefits or harmful effects of the intervention.
 The Task Force also establishes a clinical significance threshold for each outcome, the point at which a change in outcome is significant enough to warrant application (or avoidance) of the intervention.